mumanchu/TM1637Display/README.md

 ## Joke of the Week

-Matt's Certainty Principal \
+**Matt's Certainty Principal** \
 _If you measure the mass of a ping pong ball by hitting it with a sledge hammer travelling at the speed of light, it is certain that you won't be able to determine its direction._

+(ref.
+CERN's Particle Accelerator LHC)